 It’s time to explore and understand what matters most to you, and to learn as much as possible about the potential majors and careers available in your fields of interest.
-Check out our Career Passport to learn the six action items that are critical for you to complete in your first year at Wake.
-They are accompanied by start and completion dates to help you track your progress and stay on course.
+Check out our action items that are critical for you to complete in your first year at Wake.
 Below you can find detailed descriptions of these steps with corresponding links to relevant resources.

 Register for DeaconSource

-Start your college career off right by registering for DeaconSource, Wake Forest’s job and internship website.
+Start your college career off right by registering for DeaconSource.
+Click the link to register and find tips on making your career-related searches easier.
+DeaconSource is Wake Forest’s job and internship website.
 Registering will give you access to apply to internship and will help us keep track of your interests so you can be up-to-date on relevant career events and opportunities.

 Choose your Major and Career Direction

 Trying to decide on your major or career path?
-Start by taking our recommended assessment Focus2 which can help you discover majors and careers that could best fit you.
-Even if you know your path, use Focus2 to confirm your decision.
+Start by taking our recommended assessments which can help you discover majors and careers that could best fit you.
+Even if you know your path, our assessments can help confirm your decision.
 To learn more about all types of jobs and careers, check out Vault.com and meet with a Career Counselor to discuss your situation and develop a plan.